Interstitch/Portainer-Autoheal/README.md

-# Portainer-Autoheal
+# Portainer-Bind

-Portainer Agent + Autoheal (Auto-Restart Unhealthy Containers)
+This GIT repo contains simply a docker-compose.yml covering the latest Portainer agent and the latest Autoheal (auto-restart unhealthy docker containers)